LoreviQ/LoreviQ.github.io/aboutme.md

 ### Skills

--   Strong programming ability.
-Experience with:
+- **Programming Proficiency**:
-    -   JavaScript which was the primary programming language used in my employment at The Curve Group, where I made extensive modifications to Microsoft Dynamics.
+    - **JavaScript**: Primary programming language used during my employment at The Curve Group, where I made extensive modifications to Microsoft Dynamics.
-    -   Python which I used for physics/maths scripts, and for programming machine learning algorithms
+    - **Python**: Utilized for physics/maths scripts and for developing machine learning algorithms.
-    -   Java and C which I used for a variety of programming projects while at university
+    - **Java and C**: Applied to various programming projects during my university studies.
+    - **Golang**: Used in a recent personal project to create a server for an API, interfacing with an SQLite database.
+    - **React**: Developed a modern frontend to access the API, showcasing proficiency in building dynamic user interfaces.

+- **DevOps and Deployment**:
+    - **CI/CD**: Implemented continuous integration and continuous deployment pipelines in my recent project, demonstrating automated testing and deployment to Google Cloud Platform.

+- **Operating Systems**:
--   Familiarity with a wide range of operating systems used for both work and personal use.
-I use a mixture of Windows and Linux on my personal machine, and have a variety of Virtual machines with different implementations of Linux which I use for work.
+    - Experienced with a wide range of operating systems for both work and personal use.
+Utilized Windows and Linux on my personal machine, and maintained various virtual machines with different Linux distributions for work purposes.

+- **Cyber-Security**:
--   Experience with a wide range of cyber-security topics due to attending summer Cyberfirst academies, such as networking, different operating systems and their security, cryptography, OSINT and more.
+    - Gained extensive knowledge in cyber-security topics through summer CyberFirst academies, covering networking, operating systems security, cryptography, OSINT, and more.

+- **Problem Solving**:
--   Excellent problem solving ability, with experience in physics problem solving for university and programming problems as a hobby.
+    - Demonstrated excellent problem-solving skills in both physics problems at university and programming challenges as a hobby.

+- **Presentation Skills**:
--   Exceptional presentation skills.
-Presenting projects in front of an audience is something I’ve had to do many times at university and is one of my strengths.
-At The Curve Group I frequently had to present the status of projects to the COO and heads of relevant parts of the business.
+    - Proven ability to present projects effectively in front of an audience.
+At The Curve Group, regularly presented project statuses to the COO and department heads.

+- **Self-Management and Research**:
--   The ability to self manage, organise and research independently.
-This was imperative at The Curve Group since we were a small self-managed team; as well as necessary for keeping up with university work and my own projects.
+    - Strong ability to self-manage, organize, and conduct independent research.
+Essential in my role at The Curve Group within a small self-managed team, and for managing university work and personal projects.

+- **Teamwork**:
--   Strong ability for team working, experienced in working in a small team to manage projects and when I represented my school at the UK Maths Challenge team competition.
+    - Experienced in working collaboratively in small teams to manage projects.
+Represented my school at the UK Maths Challenge team competition, demonstrating strong team-working capabilities.

 ### Interests and Achievements